-Pipedrive makes it easy to customize filters and search criteria for important information about your sales, customers and leads.
+Pipedrive makes it easy to customize filters and search criteria for important information about your sales, existing customers and leads.
 Even a couple of seconds can make or break a sale, and in the long term you save hours in spreadsheet admin.

 3. Integrate and assimilate all your tools in one place

 There is no single perfect tool for every company task.

 Different companies, teams and individuals may have their own preferred email provider, email marketing tool, or calendar.
 While stratification of tools in your team is an inevitable part of growth, there’s no reason why the information can’t be all in one place.

 By allowing users to sync their CRM’s inbox and calendar with Google, Apple and Microsoft, Pipedrive acts as a hub for all important sales communications in your organization or team.
 Important emails, texts, contact information and calendar events are automatically added to relevant deals and contacts, and are visible to every CRM user who needs to see them.

 In addition to admin tools like inboxes and calendars, Pipedrive’s Marketplace offers a growing collection of direct integrations.
 You can connect email marketing services like Mailshake to your segmented database of customers, or integrate with Zapier and automate processes and actions within Pipedrive.

 Sometimes less is more, and using a single platform for your digital tools can save you a fortune in time costs.

 Tweak your sales process for maximum returns

 While Pipedrive was designed with salespeople in mind, the software is used for a wide range of business functions, including recruitment at SpaceX.